janbodnar/Python-Skolenie/libs/luigi/README.md

 ## Create Your First Luigi Pipeline

-Let’s build a simple pipeline with two tasks:
+Let's build a simple pipeline with two tasks:

 1. A task to generate a list of numbers and save it to a file.
 2. A task to sum those numbers and save the result.